ahawkins/harness/README.md

 In the metrics world there are two types of things: Gauges and Counters.
 Gauges are time senstive and represent something at a specific point in time.
 Counters keep track of things and should be increasing.
 Counters can be reset back to zero.
-You can combine counters and/or gauges to correlate data about your application.
+MeteresYou can combine counters and/or gauges to correlate data about your application.

 Harness makes this process easily.
 Harness' primary goal it make it dead